MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_overview_ml.md

 - Russian (Russian)
 - Spanish

+## Get familiar with the SharePoint Online multilingual features
-Multilingual support for learning pathways is supported by the SharePoint Online multilingual feature for SharePoint Online communication sites.
+Multilingual support for learning pathways is enabled by SharePoint Online multilingual features for SharePoint Online communication sites.

-## Get familiar with the SharePoint Online multilingual feature
 With SharePoint Online multi-lingual support, you can provide translated pages, news posts, and user interface elements in the user's preferred language.
 Before you start, take some time to learn how multilingual support works.
-- To get familiar with the SharePoint Online multilingual feature, see [Create multilingual communication sites, pages, and news](https://support.office.com/en-us/article/2bb7d610-5453-41c6-a0e8-6f40b3ed750c).
+- To learn about SharePoint Online multilingual features, see [Create multilingual communication sites, pages, and news](https://support.office.com/en-us/article/2bb7d610-5453-41c6-a0e8-6f40b3ed750c).

-### How multilingual support works for learning pathways
+### What you should know before getting started
-Before you get started with multilingual support for learning pathways, it's important to understand some key concepts about how multilingual support works for learning pathways.
+Before you get started enabling multilingual support for learning pathways, here's some key information you should know.

-- Some functionality is introduced gradually to organizations that have opted in to the Targeted Release program.
-To determine if the Targeted Release program feature is enabled in your tenant, see [Set up the Standard or Targeted release options](https://support.office.com/en-us/article/3b3adfa4-1777-4ff0-b606-fb8732101f47).
 - Page translation features are available on SharePoint Online communication sites only.
-- Pages aren't translated automatically.
+- The learning pathways Web part is displayed in the language of the user profile of the person viewing the site.
+- If you provision a new learning pathways site from the SharePoint Provisioning Service, the site is created with English as the default language.
+The default language cannot be changed.
+For more information, see [Setup options for multilingual support](https://docs.microsoft.com/en-us/office365/customlearning/custom_setupoptions_ml).
+- Previous versions of learning pathways, if installed in your tenant, were provisioned with English as the default language.
+The default language cannot be changed.
+For more information, see [Setup options for multilingual support](https://docs.microsoft.com/en-us/office365/customlearning/custom_setupoptions_ml).
+- If you provision a new learning pathways site, the site is provisioned in 9 languages.
+You can turn off the languages you don't want to support.
+For more information, see [Provision a new learning pathways multilingual site](https://docs.microsoft.com/en-us/office365/customlearning/custom_provision_ml).
+- If you update learning pathways from a previous version to the 4.0 multilingual version, the pages of your site are not automatically translated automatically.
 Each page created in your default language can have a corresponding page in a chosen target language that you, or someone you assign, manually translates.
 After a page is translated and published, it will automatically be displayed to users in the language specified in their profile.
-- New installs of learning pathways from the SharePoint look book site provide a fully- translated SharePoint site in nine languages.
-SharePoint provides the ability to remove the languages you don't want to support in your organization.
-You can also turn off the multilingual feature for an English-only site.
-- English is the default language for learning pathways.
-The learning pathways administration page is English-only.
-- Changes to the original source page or to other translation pages aren't automatically synced with all translation pages.
-Each translation page must be updated manually.
+For more information, see [Update learning pathways for multilingual support](https://docs.microsoft.com/en-us/office365/customlearning/custom_update_ml).
-- The language of content displayed to a user will depend on their personal language and region settings.
-For more information about setting up a User Profile for Language and Region, see [Create multilingual communication sites, pages, and news](https://support.office.com/en-us/article/2bb7d610-5453-41c6-a0e8-6f40b3ed750c).
+- The language displayed in the learning pathways web part will depend on their user's personal language and region settings.
+For more information about setting up a user profile for language and region, see [Create multilingual communication sites, pages, and news](https://support.office.com/en-us/article/2bb7d610-5453-41c6-a0e8-6f40b3ed750c).
 - Site navigation, title, footers must be translated by a person with a user profile in the language to be translated.
-- The learning pathways Web part is displayed in the language of the user profile of the person viewing the site.
+For more information about translating site navigation, title, and footer, see [Create multilingual communication sites, pages, and news](https://support.office.com/en-us/article/2bb7d610-5453-41c6-a0e8-6f40b3ed750c).

+## Next Steps
-- To get started, see Multilingual setup options for learning pathways.
+- To get started, see [Setup options for learning pathways multilingual support](https://docs.microsoft.com/en-us/office365/customlearning/custom_setupoptions_ml).